-Dupuytren's contracture is a common condition affecting around 1 in 20 people in the UK.
+Dupuytren's contracture is a common condition affecting around one in 20 people in the UK.
 It’s six times more common in men than women and more common in older people.

-There’s no cure, but it can be treated.
+There is no cure but it can be treated.

 Your doctor may offer you an injection to weaken the tissue that's keeping your fingers bent, or they can be surgically straightened.

-Left untreated it tends to get worse, but only a small number of people need surgery.
+Left untreated it tends to get worse over months or years, but only a small number of people need surgery.

 Your GP should be able to give you an accurate diagnosis after asking you some questions and a careful examination of both hands.